Emanuel Celler: United States House of Representatives (1923–73)

 In 1951, Celler conducted hearings in the United States House Judiciary Committee to examine the anti-trust exemption granted to Major League Baseball (MLB).
 Celler entered the hearings believing that MLB needed laws to support the reserve clause.
 Star players, such as Lou Boudreau and Pee Wee Reese, indicated their support of the reserve clause.
 Minor league veteran Ross Horning testified about his experiences in baseball, which he said were more common for rank-and-file players.
 Cy Block, who appeared briefly in the major leagues, testified about his experiences and how the reserve clause prevented him from getting an extended trial in the major leagues.
 Celler's final report suggested that the Congress should take no action, allowing for the matter to be settled in the federal judiciary of the United States.
 In 1953, the Supreme Court of the United States upheld MLB's anti-trust exemption and the reserve clause in Toolson v.
 New York Yankees, Inc..

 In the early 1950s, the Republican Senator Joseph McCarthy attacked Celler's patriotism.
 At the 1952 Democratic National Convention, Celler gave a speech in which he responded to Sen. McCarthy, saying:

 "Deliberately and calculatedly, McCarthyism has set before itself the task of undermining the faith of the people in their Government.
 It has undertaken to sow suspicion everywhere, to set friend against friend and brother against brother.
 It deals in coercion and in intimidation, tying the hands of citizens and officials with the fear of the smear attack."

-As Chairman of the House Judiciary Committee from 1949 to 1973 (except for a break from 1953–55 when the Republicans controlled the House), Celler was involved in drafting and passing the Civil Rights Act of 1964, the Civil Rights Act of 1968 and the Voting Rights Act of 1965.
-He worked closely with Rep. William Moore McCulloch of Ohio, the Ranking Member, to craft sufficient bipartisan support in the House to overwhelm Southern Democrat opposition in the Senate.
+As Chairman of the House Judiciary Committee from 1949 to 1973 (except for a break from 1953 to 1955 when the Republicans controlled the House), Celler was involved in drafting and passing the Civil Rights Act of 1964, the Civil Rights Act of 1968 and the Voting Rights Act of 1965.
+He worked closely with Rep. William Moore McCulloch (R-OH), the Ranking Member, to craft sufficient bipartisan support in the House to overwhelm Southern Democrat opposition in the Senate.
 In January 1965, Celler proposed in the House of Representatives the Twenty-fifth Amendment, which clarifies an ambiguous provision of the Constitution regarding succession to the presidency.
 Also in 1965, he proposed and steered to passage the Hart-Celler Act, which eliminated national origins as a consideration for immigration.
 This was the culminating moment in Celler's 41-year fight to overcome restriction on immigration to the United States based on national origin.
 The U.S. Gun Control Act of 1968 directly evolved from Celler's Bill H.R.
 17735.